parseablehq/parseable/README.md

 ```

 By default Parseable uses a public bucket to store the data.
 Please change the object storage credentials to your own bucket, before using Parseable.

+:memo: Parseable is in alpha stage and will evolve over time.
+There may be breaking changes between releases.
+Please give us your feedback in [Slack](https://launchpass.com/parseable), or [Issues](https://github.com/parseablehq/parseable/issues/new).

 ## Contributing